Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Finite element method for the integro-differential problem

 \section{Finite element method for the integro-differential problem}

-In this section, we introduce a finite element method for \eqref{pde_approx} and show that the method is monotone provided that the mesh $\Th$ is weakly acute.
+In this section, we introduce a finite element method for \eqref{pde_approx} and show that the method is monotone provided that the mesh $\Th$ is weakly acute (see \eqref{weaklyacute}).

 We start with some notation.
-Let $\Th =\{K\}$ be a conforming, quasi-uniform and shape-regular partition of $\dm$ into simplices $K$, with shape regularity constant by $\sigma$.
-Let $\Fh$ be the set of faces and $\Nh$ be the set of interior nodes of $\Th$.
+Let $\Th =\{K\}$ be a conforming, quasi-uniform and shape-regular partition of $\dm$ into simplices $K$ with shape regularity constant $\sigma$.
+The latter is a bound for the ratio between the diameter of any element $K\in\Th$ and the diameter of the largest ball inscribed in $K$.

+Let $\Fh$ be the set of faces, or equivalently of interior $(d-1)$-dimensional simplices of $\Th$, and $\Nh$ be the set of interior nodes of $\Th$.